jholmes16/jholmes16/README.md

 </a>
 <p align="center">
 <a href="https://github.com/jholmes16/"><br />
-Click Here To View Repositories!
+Click Here To View Repositories
 </a>
 </p>